Understanding Disability Through Mass Media

 70 – 79 (“C+” & “C”) On the written assignments, the paper is disorganized and contains many minor errors.
 The discussion missed some pertinent information or does not follow proper format.
 In terms of the course, this means you have poor attendance, scored in this range on assignments, and have not participated in class discussions.

 Below 60 (“F”)* The paper contains major factual error(s) related to the topic.
 The information presented is completely incorrect.
 The paper does not meet the requirements in page length, focus, or format.
-In terms of the course, this means you have missed more classes than you have attended, scored in this range on the tests, and have not participated in class discussions.
+In terms of the course, this means you have missed more classes than you have attended, scored in this range on assignments, and have not participated in class discussions.
 If you are caught cheating in any way, you will automatically receive an F in the course.
-If you attend the final exam and your average is below 60, you will receive F rather than an FX.

 (“FX”)* This is an administrative failure for non-attendance or failure to withdraw.
 If you do not withdraw from the course by Towson’s preset deadlines for the semester and stop attending the class, this is the grade you will receive.